qri-io/rfcs/text/0026-transform_application.md

 One major issue is the assumption that transforms make that they cannot be composed with a manual save operation, so no component files can be provided when the transform executes.
 But under FSI, since we're no longer performing patch operations, the full set of component files are always there in the working directory.
 Transforms don't know how to handle this, which frequently leads to confusing error messages and irreconcilable states.

 Getting down to it, there's a fundamental mismatch with how transforms are defined, and how FSI assumes it may operate.
 Before FSI, there was a one-to-one correlation between running a transform and creating a commit, hence why it made sense to tie that execution to the "save" command.
 The `--dry-run` flag was acting as a development tool.
 But with FSI, that original assumption no longer applies.
-A transform should be able to be executed as a way to modify the body without commiting, in fact this is probably going to be the expected behavior for any new user coming to qri.
+A transform should be able to be executed as a way to modify the body without committing, in fact this is probably going to be the expected behavior for any new user coming to qri.

 # Proposal